These winter obstacle course activities are provided by Cindy Utzinger, pediatric Occupational Therapist.

 Why is this?
 Well, what happens when kids aren’t able to get outside to play is that they miss out on opportunities to get the extremely valuable sensory input that they require in order to get their neurological systems organized.
 This will lead to them seeming a little extra disorganized (or discombobulated as I like to call it) and cause them to, sometimes, literally “bounce off of the walls” in an attempt to get this sensory input that they are longing for.

 What, then, can we do to help combat this?
 We have to make sure that since they are missing out on opportunities to run, jump, climb, swing, and use their heavy work muscles outside (all which provide valuable sensory input), that we give them opportunities to do this inside.

 My favorite way to do this is through setting up indoor obstacle courses.
 Any mix of activities that involve jumping, spinning, rolling, and using heavy work muscles are great activities to include.
-Here are a few ideas of activities we include in obstacle courses in our house:
+Here are a few ideas of activities we include in the winter obstacle courses in our house:

 - Crab walking

 - Sack races (using pillow cases for our sacks)

 - Jumping activities such as jumping jacks, jumping from one target to another on the floor, jumping over small obstacles (boxes or cones), jumping on the indoor trampoline, bouncing on a hippity-hop ball or playing hopscotch using an indoor hopscotch set